cuteshaun/react-aria-hooks/README.md

 ## ✨ Features

 - 🔊 `useAnnouncer` — announce messages to screen readers via `aria-live`
-- ♿️ Built with accessibility standards in mind
+- ♿️ Built with accessibility standards
 - ⚛️ Works with any React project (TypeScript-ready)